Surprising Google Maps tricks that don't involve navigation

 Hey, Google Assistant, how'd you get on my iPhone?

-I spend most of my digital life in the famously walled garden of the Apple ecosystem, with one glaring exception: I use Google Home ($79 at Walmart), powered by Google Assistant, to control my smart home.
+I spend most of my digital life in the famously walled garden of the Apple ecosystem, with one glaring exception: I use a Google Home ($79 at Walmart) with Google Assistant to control my smart home.

 To set the Google Maps app on your iPhone to listen for "OK, Google" while navigating, open the Google Maps app and tap on the menu icon (the three stacked horizontal lines to the left of the search bar), then tap Settings.
 At the top of the page, under the heading Getting Around, tap Navigation, then scroll to the option labeled Access your Assistant with "OK Google" and turn the toggle on.